B-UMMI/Chewie-NS/docs/user/tutorial.rst

     Removing intermediate files...

-We have included an example with the information that is written to the standard output during the process.
+We have included the command and the information that the process prints to the standard output.
+It is important to know the unique identifier that chewie-NS attributed to the schema you have uploaded (the lines with the schema and species identifiers are highlighted in the standard output).
 When the `LoadSchema` process finishes, the chewie-NS will insert the data that was sent into its database and unlock the schema to make it available for download.
-You can find the schema you have uploaded listed in the ``Schemas Overview`` table for the species.
+You can find the schema you have uploaded listed in the ``Schemas Overview`` page for the species (`Schemas Overview page for *Streptococcus agalactiae* <https://tutorial.chewbbaca.online/species/1>`_).

-You should remember the unique identifier that the chewie-NS attributed to the schema you have uploaded (the lines with the schema and species identifiers are highlighted in the standard output).
+.. important:: Schemas that are uploaded to the chewie-NS tutorial instance are deleted after 48h.

 Downloading the schema
 ::::::::::::::::::::::

-In order to use a schema you have uploaded to the chewie-NS, you will have to download it.
+In order to use a schema you have uploaded to chewie-NS, you will have to download it.

 To know more about the ``DownloadSchema`` process, please visit the :doc:`download_api` page in the documentation.

-To download the schema you have uploaded, please run the following command (substitute the species and schema IDs values, ``-sp`` and ``-sc``):
+To download the schema you have uploaded, please run the following command (substitute the species and schema ID values, ``-sp`` and ``-sc``, by the values that serve to identify the schema you have uploaded):

 ::